aslamarmy007/SameCodeWorking/replit.md

 - [2025-10-24] Enhanced error handling with user-friendly validation messages
 - [2025-10-24] Updated shop name validation to allow letters and numbers
 - [2025-10-24] Added GSTIN validation (alphanumeric only, max 15 characters)
+- [2025-10-25] Changed validation: Shop name is now the only required field in customer information
+- [2025-10-25] Made customer name, phone, GSTIN, address, city, and state all optional fields
+- [2025-10-25] Updated both billing and shipping customer forms to require only shop name

 ## Development Status
 - ✅ Schema and data models defined